 As I said my problem is focus, so now my vision board is hung up on my wall so I see it first thing when I wake up in the morning.
 Plus everything on my vision board means something to me and I don't have to explain or justify it for anyone

-To create a vision board for the upcoming 2020 year might be a great way to get you to see and materialize the things you want in the next year or even the next decade.
-It also gives you an opportunity to stretch those creative muscles to create something awesome that represents what you want for the year
+Creating a vision board might be a great way to get you to see and materialize the things you want within the year, next year or even the next decade.
+It also gives you an opportunity to stretch those creative muscles to create something awesome that represents what you want for the year.

 Any way you like to design it, it’s your vision.
 It just has to resonate with you and something that gives you drive to live towards your dreams.
 And, with this new decade right around the corner, what better way to start.
 Make 2020 the start of you achieving your dreams!

 Have you ever made a vision board?
 What are some of the things you’ve put on it?
 Has any of your visions came true?
 Share some of yours with me in the comments or on Instagram